 This trending topic represents a potentially lucrative opportunity.
 Selling descaling kits could be a great option because they may be less competitive than coffee machines themselves, and they are also a "replen" which means they need to be bought regularly by consumers.

 Obviously, I'm not encouraging you to go out and buy a truckload of descaling kits, but you get the point I'm trying to make.
 Follow the clues and find products that represent a potential opportunity.

 Rather than purely hunting for winning products, it's also wise to evaluate a range of factors that will affect your overall bulk buying experience, such as...

 Does the wholesale price allow enough margin for you to make a decent return?
 This is basic due diligence, but make sure you double and triple-check this before purchasing.

 Consider your margins if you are stuck with excess stock, and you need to lower prices.
 Will you still make a profit or at least break even.
 You should always have a buffer in your ROI calculations if you need to sell below the retail price.

 How big is the product?
 Is it fragile?
 These factors determine shipping costs and can diminish your profit margins rapidly if not considered.

-Without demand, then none of the other factors really matter, do they?
-Before buying wholesale products, you need to have either tested selling this product already or, at the very least, do your due diligence to ensure there's suitable demand.
+Without demand, none of the other factors really matter.
+Before buying wholesale products, you need to have either tested selling this product already, or, at the very least, do your due diligence to ensure there's suitable demand.